-If you’re having issues with fruit not setting, you may have insufficient insect populations to pollinate the flowers.
-You can hand pollinate by using a damp brush and picking up pollen from one flower, then brushing it on surrounding flowers.
+If you’re having issues with fruit not setting, you may have insufficient insect populations to pollinate the flowers or excessive nitrogen in the soil.
+You can hand pollinate by using a damp brush and picking pollen from one flower, then brushing it on surrounding flowers.

 Make sure to provide sufficient support for the plants through the growing season by providing stakes or cages for support.
 Though there are some exceptions, most hot peppers take 90-150 days to produce ripe fruit after planting.

 By following the steps and tips outlined in this guide, you can enjoy wonderful hot peppers straight from your garden or container without making all of the common mistakes.
 Take the time to start your plants correctly and enjoy the fruits of your labors for months to come.

 The hard part is over!
 Now comes harvesting.

 The peppers are ripe when the color of the pepper transitions from green to their advertised color (red, yellow, chocolate, etc)

 Once peppers completely change colors they won’t grow in size anymore and are ready to be picked.

 The fruit should pop off easily by holding onto the stem of the fruit and angling it upward.
 It will make a crisp snap off the plant when fully ripe.